7 Critical Leadership Development Pitfalls That Derail Success

 Promoting high performers without a leadership backpack

 The Peter Principle is alive and well in design and tech firms: promoting people to leadership based solely on technical performance.
-This creates new managers who lack the tools and support they need to succeed.

-Story: "Congrats, now earn it" – what goes wrong
+Story: “Congrats, now earn it”

 Building a post-promotion launch plan